markdaniel1982/ttlf_pp1/README.md

 ## Testing
 ### HTML
-All pages have passed through an HTML validator any any errors have been corrected
+All pages have passed through an HTML validator any any errors have been corrected.

 ![HTML Validation](documentation/images/html_validation.png "HTML Validation")

 ### CSS
-The css has also been passed through a validator
+The css has also been passed through a validator.

 ![CSS Validation](documentation/images/css_validation.png "CSS Validation")